NCBI-Codeathons/bioed-2024-team-mcclintock/README.md

 - Cynthia Woosley,  Virgina Highlands Community College, Flex, cwoosley@vhcc.edu

 # Target Audience
-This activity targets an introductory biology college audience.
+This activity targets high school A&P Biology and college Introductory Biology.
 It can be modified for upper level classes as well.
 As written it would be appropriate for Introduction to Biology and Environmental Biology.

 # Project Summary
 We have developed an activity that at its core studies the Central Dogma and protein structure.